 | | |

-Stress-Free Halloween Activities!
+Effortless and Stress-Free Halloween Activities!

 I love Halloween, but I honestly feel like sometimes it can be a little over the top and too much for my kindergarten kids.
 I want them to have a fun day, but I don’t want Halloween Station activities to be overwhelming for them or for me.
-Stree-free is key in kindergarten!
+Stress-free is key in kindergarten!
 So I made a promise to myself a long time ago that with all the craziness of the holiday, our day would be fun but manageable with some great Stress-free Halloween Activities.

-Stress-Free Halloween Day Schedule
+Stress-Free Halloween Activities Schedule

 • 8:35-9:05 Breakfast and Morning Work Stations